-Purchases of services and/or supplies on behalf of the zone are be made by the County department assigned to administer the zones of benefit and paid from the zone account.
-The Purchase Order Request Form found in this section provides the guidelines for making a purchase.
+The County department assigned to administer the zones of benefit may purchase services or supplies on behalf of a zone and to be paid from the zone account.
+The Purchase Order Request Form found in this section provides the guidelines for this process.

-Contracts for work to fulfill the purpose of the zone are be between the contractor and the County on behalf of the zone.
+Contracts for work to fulfill the purpose of the zone are between the contractor and the County on behalf of the zone.
 Section 6 of this Advisory Committee Manual provides details on the requirements for a County contract for work in a zone of benefit.
 Notwithstanding the above, advisory committees are encouraged to become actively involved in seeking competitive processes for services and supplies.
 In instances when formal bids are not required, it is recommended that at least three (3) informal quotes be sought and documented prior to submitting expenditure or contract requests to County staff.